Rel1cx/eslint-react/src/rules/prefer-shorthand-jsx-boolean.md

-# jsx-boolean-value
+# prefer-shorthand-jsx-boolean

 ## Rule Details

-This rule checks all boolean attributes in JSX elements and verifies that they are not set to `true` or `false`.
+This rule enforces the use of shorthand syntax for boolean attributes.

 Examples of **incorrect** code for this rule: